-Rosemary sweet potato fries is on of my favorite go-to weeknight side dishes.
-After throwing a couple of ingredients into a large plastic bag, the oven pretty much does the rest of the work.
+Rosemary sweet potato fries is one of my favorite go-to weeknight side dishes.
+After throwing a couple of ingredients into a large bowl bag, the oven pretty much does the rest of the work.

 Who’s hungry for some fries?

 Baked Rosemary Sweet Potato Fries

 - 2 large sweet potatoes (peeled and cut into wedges)